Signed in as:

 Remuna singing bowls are characterised by a low and bulbous profile, the bottom of the bowl being wider than the top.
 They usually have thin walls, a plain lip and produce notes in the third to fourth octave range.
 They have a distinctive, resonant, almost hollow sound, and are usually very easy to play.
 Decoration consists of lines around the sides and rim (outside and in) and concentric circles on the inside basin; or sometimes just one small circle.
 They quite often have some type of inscription.
 Their fundamental notes are often surprisingly low for their size, due to their relative thinness.
 This lightweight construction also makes them ideal for bodywork in sound healing, and their wide base transmits fantastic vibrations.

-Mani bowls are the Yang to the Remuna's Ying.
+Mani bowls are the Yang to the Remuna's Yin.
 Similar in shape, they are the thickest/heaviest bowls for their size that you are likely to encounter.
 Usually 10-20cm in diameter, they weigh in at a hefty 500-2500g.
-Correspondingly, they are also very high in pitch, usually starting in the upper fourth to fifth and even sixth octave: the opposite of the Remuna's low tones.
+Correspondingly, they are also high in pitch, usually starting in the upper fourth octave and going up to the mid-sixth: the opposite of the Remuna's low tones.

 Mani Bowls can also carry extensive line decoration (unless worn away), both inside and out, and almost always have a wide, grooved, inward-facing lip.
 They rarely have any form of inscription, however.
 The sound is focused and penetrating, with the struck note also being the rim note.
-They have a 'big' sound that has been described as 'self amplifying' due to their shape...my own experience is that they certainly are capable of that, plus long sustain too!
+They have a big sound, that has been described as 'self amplifying' most probably due to their shape...my own experience is that they certainly are capable of that, plus long sustain too!

 Manipuri bowls are a common style, characterised by their low profile and wide shallow basin, producing a warm, open sound.
 They are approximately 10-25cm wide and 200-1500g in weight.
 Their tones generally range from the second to fifth octave, depending on their thickness.
 They are one of the most highly decorated of antique bowls, with fine examples having many lines, ritual scoring marks, sun symbols/circles, and figurative designs, inside and out.
 They can also be relatively plain or unadorned (usually from wear).